Satisfactory Academic Progress

 You may continue receiving financial aid by meeting all of the following requirements:

 You must maintain a minimum cumulative GPA of 2.0 for undergraduate students and 3.0 for graduate students.
 Any courses that were not taken at Cal Poly as well as any Continuing Education courses that are degree applicable are also included in grade point average.

 Cal Poly allows undergraduate students to repeat a maximum of 16 units for purposes of improving their GPA.
 If the repeat grade is higher than the first, then it replaces the first grade in the GPA computation.
 Courses may not be funded by financial aid more than twice unless it is a course that is repeated as part of program requirements (such as art or music studio classes.)

 Minimum Cumulative Pace (Completion of Units)

-At the end of the spring quarter, you must have successfully completed at least 75% of the units you attempted at Cal Poly or your transfer institution.
+You must successfully complete at least 67% of the units you attempt at Cal Poly or your transfer institution.
 Test credit units are calculated as units earned (completed).

 The following grades are not considered to be successfully completed units:

 - Grades of I, RP, F, WU, NC, AU, RD, W

 - Continuing Education courses not applicable to your degree, CEU